CodeKharl/Bet-Game/README.md

 ## 🛠️ Requirements

-- Lua (if it's written in Lua) or another language runtime as applicable
+- Lua language runtime as applicable
 - Any terminal or command line interface